Tuna Kimchi Cakes with Soy-Ginger Dipping Sauce

 Nutrition

-What a delicious combination of flavors!
-These cakes would be great for a different fish friday meal at my house!
+Delicious combination of flavors!
+These cakes are great for a different fish Friday meal at my house!

-I’m a big fan of tuna cakes, but these ones are seriously PERFECTLY crisped!!
-And that dipping sauce sounds out of control delicious!
+I’m a big fan of these tuna cakes.
+These get seriously PERFECTLY crisped!!
+And that dipping sauce with them is delicious!

 Thanks, Sue!
+Happy you enjoyed!
 The panko on the outside is what does it.

 I can almost taste these!!
 Love the crunchy edges ….they look delicious too!
 And I would buy this tuna based on the info you provided…nice job!